DK96-OS/AndroidTools/README.md

 **A collection of software components for simplifying Android application development.**

 ## RecyclerView ##
-Does creating a new RecyclerView excite you?
-Well, with these components you are going to be excited for sure!
-The benefits of having these classes in your project include:
+RecyclerView is everywhere!
+With these components in your project, you will receive many benefits:
 * **Time Efficiency**
   - [x] No more ViewHolder classes required
   - [x] Fewer abstract methods, more open methods